Updated February 13, 2023

 Cost: $40+ per yard

-This is a viable option for gently used goods.
-Obviously, this wouldn’t work for general wastes, damaged items, or most types of construction wastes.
+This is a viable option for gently used goods but would not work for general wastes, damaged items, or most types of construction wastes.

 Donating your materials or giving them away for free is a great option for undamaged furniture, reusable lumber, kid’s toys, home decor, and more.